raghunadh-eva/eva6/EVA6_S4_ASSIGNMENT/README.md

 	- NN_BACKPROPAGATION_S4_XLS_SCREENSHOT.JPG --> Screenshot of the work done in XLS (same in README.md as well)
 	- Two_input_FCNN.JPG -> Image of the two input network

-   - PART2 --> To be filled
+   - PART2 -->
+        -README.md has the explanation
+	-Colab notebook